Unity-Technologies/com.unity.multiplayer.docs/docs/learn/bossroom/architecture.md

 ## Unity Gaming Services integration

 Boss Room is a multiplayer experience designed to be playable over the internet.
-To effectively support this, we integrated several [Unity Gaming Services](https://unity.com/solutions/gaming-services) (UGS):
+To effectively support this, it integrates several [Unity Gaming Services](https://unity.com/solutions/gaming-services) (UGS):

 * Authentication
 * Lobby